Lesson 2 - Conditional, Functions, User-input and Errors

 The 'try except' is finished

-You can also use the Exceptions types to throw an exception if a condition occurs, by using the raise keyword.
+You can also use the Exceptions types to throw an exception if a condition occurs, combining it with the raise keyword.

 x = "hello"